 At Gusbourne, we favour the single guyot pruning method with one main cane or cordon (as opposed to double guyot, which supports two canes, or spur system).
 It concentrates growth, with fruiting shoots supported on catch-wires on a horizontal trellis.

-Our multi award-winning still Pinot Noir now available for a limited online release.
+Our multi award-winning still Chardonnay now available for a limited online release.